-In 2018, the Piqua electric system served 10,747 residential, commercial and industrial customers.
-The following table lists the City's five largest customers by energy purchased in 2018 and as a percentage of total system revenues during that year.
+As of June 30, 2019, the Coldwater Electric System served 7,230 residential, commercial and industrial customers.
+The following table lists the City's five largest customers by energy purchased during fiscal year 2019 and as a percentage of total system revenues during that year.